franciszver/Cohort3_Challenge3_4seer/README.md

   - Media library panel for imported clips

 - **Timeline & Preview**
-  - Single-track timeline with clip positioning
+  - Multi-track timeline with Track 1 (main) and Track 2 (overlay/PIP)
   - Real-time video preview with playback controls
   - Playhead with auto-scroll to keep content in view
   - Time ruler with HH:MM:SS.mmm format
+  - Free positioning with gaps allowed
+  - Gap detection with export warning

 - **Trimming**
   - Set in/out points via numeric inputs in Properties panel